getamis/contract-training/slides/3_Smart_Contract_Solidity.md

 ```

 Be careful about the fact that `feed.info.value(10).gas(800)` only (locally) sets the value and amount of gas sent with the function call and only the parentheses at the end perform the actual call.

+Note: The keyword `payable` is required for the function to be able to receive Ether.

 ---
 ## Creating contracts via new